 Your home’s central air conditioner works hard to keep you and your family cool during the hottest times of the year in Kingwood.
 Unfortunately, it’s fairly common for your air conditioner to become overworked, potentially restricting the airflow to your home.
 As warm as it may be outside, your air conditioner can actually become frozen.
 If this has happened to your air conditioner, don’t panic.
 Read on to find out why this happens and if you should schedule air conditioner service to deal with the problem.

 If your air conditioner freezes up, the area to focus on is the evaporator coil within the condenser unit.
 There are two typical reasons the coil might freeze.
 First, the airflow through the coil is restricted.
 The system is trying to force more cold air through the coil than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
 Eventually the frozen water could cause damage to the inner workings of your AC.

 If this is not the case, a frozen AC may be due to a low level of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to properly transport the air through the coil and parts start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.

 If your air conditioner has stopped running properly and is covered in frost or ice, don’t worry.
 Follow these simple steps and your home will be properly cooled again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

 Now find a good cool spot in front of the fan and wait for your technician to come.
-They will be able to make an expert diagnosis of the individual problem with your AC and let you know what kind of air conditioner service you will need to repair the problem.
-Call Finch Air Conditioning & Heating at 281-407-9478 today or go online to make your air conditioner service appointment now.
+They will be able to make an expert diagnosis of the individual problem with your system and let you know what kind of air conditioner service you will need to repair the problem.
+Call Finch at 281-407-9478 today or go online to make your air conditioner service appointment now.